randerzander/mr-streaming-wrapper/README.md

-An example of using a Python wrapper script to run arbitrary executables against files stored in HDFS
+An example of using a Python wrapper script to run arbitrary executables against files stored in HDFS.
+For example, this wrapper could be used to simultaneously perform OCR on a large number of PDFs, perform video or audio transcoding, etc. using any application that can be controlled via the CLI.
+The advantage is that there is no need to modify the application to work with Hadoop.

+It works as follows:

+The "inputs" folder contains one file per unit of work to be performed in parallel.
+Each file should contain the HDFS URI of a source file.

+Because source files are enumerated in independent files, the MR job can run with as many mappers as there are files in the "inputs" folder.

+Map tasks run wrapper.py, which receives the HDFS URI of a source file, performs an HDFS get, and runs an arbitrary shell process against it.
+Whatever form the output takes is stored in the "converted" folder.

 Example:
 ```